ToonTools/TD_Course_2024_Q1/scripts/readme.md

 ## Getting Python working

-run it inside Command Prompt (Outside of Harmony)
+run this inside of `python script window` in Harmony

 ``` python
 import os